elki-project/elki-project.github.io/dev/projectideas.md

   J. J. Rocchio.
 "Document Retrieval System - Optimization and Evaluation."
 Harvard University Doctoral Thesis, Report No. ISR-10 to the National Science Foundation, 1966 http://sigir.org/files/museum/isr-10/pdfs/p1-chapter_4.pdf

-- Robert F. Ling's clustering (historic, related to DBSCAN):

-  R. F. Ling.
-"On the theory and construction of k-clusters".
-The Computer Journal.
-15 (4), 1972: 326–332.

-- Wishart's clustering (historic, maybe related to DBSCAN):

-  D. Wishart, "Mode analysis", 1969.
-In Numerical Taxonomy, edited by AJ Cole

 - Wong and Lane's "Nearest neighbor clustering" (historic, related to DBSCAN):

   M. A. Wong, T. Lane, A kth nearest neighbour clustering procedure.
 In Computer Science and Statistics: Proceedings of the 13th Symposium on the Interface (pp. 308-311), 1981.